 Jens Norrby, PhD candidate at the Department for Literature, History of Ideas & Religion, researching ideas on Britain’s global role during the decline of the British Empire and maintaining a particular interest in the historical aspects of the Brexit process.

-Jonathan Polk, associate professor at the Department of Political Science, University of Copenhagen.
+Jonathan Polk, associate professor at the Department of Political Science, Lund University.
 His research focuses on political party competition and political representation regarding European integration.

 Christina Reimann, researcher at the Department of Historical Studies, University of Gothenburg and the History Department, Stockholm University.
 She researches European transnational history in the nineteenth and twentieth centuries.
 Her current thematic focus lies on migration, modern urban history and urban culture, particularly in port cities.

 Oksana Shmulyar Gréen, researcher and senior lecturer in Sociology at the Department of Sociology and Work Science.
 Her main research interests include mobility within the EU, families and migration in Europe, transnational and mobile childhoods, belonging, domestic and care work within the European welfare states.